 Choose Guardians for Your Children and Other Dependents

 If you have children who are younger than 18 years of age or other dependents in your care (like elders, individuals with mental illness, or pets), you should appoint a guardian for them in your will.
 In most cases, the other parent will gain sole custody of the children.
 However, if he or she is unable to take on this role, you want to appoint someone you trust to care for your children.
 If you fail to do this, a court will have to appoint a guardian for your dependents, and they might even end up in the foster care system if your relatives and friends are unable or unwilling to become their guardians.

 Keep in mind that it’s important to talk to the person you want to choose as a guardian before appointing them in your will.
 You can also list an alternate guardian just in case.
 Some people also choose to set aside money for the guardian in their will in order to help cover the cost of their children’s care.

 If you plan on leaving any assets to your underage children, you need to appoint somebody to manage those assets until your children turn 18.

-List Your Final WishesYour last will and testament can also be used to give final instructions regarding a variety of matters, such as your funeral arrangements, care of your pets, etc. This is an opportunity to save your loved ones the stress of an “it’s what they would have wanted” debate by clearly spelling out your final wishes.
+List Your Final WishesYour will can also be used to give final instructions regarding a variety of matters, such as your funeral arrangements, care of your pets, etc. This is an opportunity to save your loved ones the stress of an “it’s what they would have wanted” debate by clearly spelling out your final wishes.